ajatech/ajatech.github.io/eventing.md

 There were a lot of teams created - each responsible for their own piece of software.
 They developed their individual pieces, agreed on contracts amongst themselves, tested the pieces individually, assembled them together and waited with bated breath as they switched the integrated system to start.
 Nothing happened.
 The damn thing did not come up.

 Four nights of debugging and several coffees later, it was realized that there are too many nested calls between micro services.
-One micro service called another which called a third one and so on till the call stack started looking more like a tower of Babel.
+One micro service called another which called a third one and so on till the call stack started looking more like a tower of Babel. (look at the book stack in carousel 3 above)

 The biggest victim of this kind of indiscriminate call stacks is availability.
 As the call stack gets more and more nested, availability decreases dramatically.
 To explore availability further, let us explore a typical situation in an enterprise application - wherein a client is trying to obtain some data from a server.